IG Mackenzie U.S. Dollar Fund – Global Equity Series F

 Highlights

-① The fund generated a marginal negative return, as U.S. equities declined during the quarter.
+① The fund generated a positive return, as U.S. equities gained during the quarter.

-② The consumer staples, financials and health care sectors contributed positively to performance.
+② The information technology and financials sectors contributed positively to performance.

 ③ Currency hedging was a major detractor to returns.